Job in rabbinic literature: His life

 Owing to the importance of the Book of Job, the Talmudists occupied themselves frequently with its chief character.
 One of the amoraim expressed his opinion in the presence of Samuel ben Nahmani that Job never existed and that the whole story was a fable.
 An opinion couched in similar words and pronounced by Simeon ben Lakish was interpreted to mean that such a person as Job existed, but that the narratives in the drama are inventions.

-Apart from these utterances, all of the rabbis took it for granted that Job existed, but they differed widely as to the epoch in which he lived and as to his nationality, two points of discussion closely connected.
-Every one of the Talmudists inferred Job's epoch and nationality from an analogy between two Biblical words or sentences.
-According to Bar Kappara, Job lived in the time of Abraham; according to Abba bar Kahana, in the time of Jacob, he having married Dinah, Jacob's daughter.
+Apart from these utterances, all of the rabbis took it for granted that Job existed, but they differed widely as to the epoch in which he lived and his nationality, two points of discussion closely connected.
+All Talmudists inferred Job's epoch and nationality from an analogy between two Biblical words or sentences.
+According to Bar Kappara, Job lived in the time of Abraham; according to Abba bar Kahana, in the time of Jacob, he married Dinah, Jacob's daughter.

 Rabbi Levi said that Job lived in the time of Jacob's sons; and he also said, in the name of Jose ben Halafta, that Job was born when Jacob and his children entered Egypt and that he died when the Israelites left that country.
 Job consequently lived 210 years.
 When Satan came to accuse the Israelites of being idolaters, God set him against Job, whence Job's misfortunes.
 This opinion is supported by the statement that Job with Jethro and Balaam was consulted by Pharaoh as to the means of reducing the number of the children of Israel and that Job was stricken with calamity because he had remained silent.

 This legend is narrated differently in Sefer ha-Yashar as follows: At first Job, who was one of Pharaoh's eunuchs and counselors, advised Pharaoh to have every male child murdered.
-Afterward Pharaoh, having had a dream which prognosticated the birth of a helper, again consulted Job.
+Afterward, Pharaoh, having had a dream which prognosticated the birth of a helper, again consulted Job.
 The latter answered evasively: "Let the king do as he pleases".